ros2-rust/ros2_rust/.devcontainer/README.rst

 - **Container Network**: The ``--network=host`` option is enabled to allow network sharing between the host and container.
 - **Privilege**: The ``--privileged`` flag is enabled, which may be required for specific ROS2 features but should be used cautiously.
-- If you encounter permission issues with X11, ensure the host system is configured to allow access in each terminal:
+- If you encounter permission issues with X11, ensure the host system is configured to allow access in the vscode:

 .. code-block:: bash